osnatos/Beacon_CC2640_with_SensorController_HDC1080/README.md

 * XDCtools v3.51.03.28_core
 * simplelink_cc2640r2_sdk_4_20_00_04

-# Temperature and humidity format:
+# Temperature and humidity advertising:
-* Eddystone TLM format is used to display temperature.
+* [Eddystone TLM frame](https://github.com/google/eddystone/blob/master/eddystone-tlm/tlm-plain.md) is used for temperature advertising.
 This makes it possible to use applications such as [Beacon Scaner](https://play.google.com/store/apps/details?id=com.bridou_n.beaconscanner) or similar for viewing.
-* To humidity, TLM format expanded (additional bytes are added).
+* Fot humidity advertising, TLM format expanded, additional two bytes are added(bytes offset 14,15).
+Humidity, measured by the beacon, is expressed in a unsigned [8.8 fixed-point notation](https://inst.eecs.berkeley.edu/~cs61c/sp06/handout/fixedpt.html).
+Range of the humidity  0-100%.
  To view humidity, you need an application that can work with the extended TLM format.